 Editor’s note: This section is to capture the study outcome of network architecture.
 Applicability to gNB bistatic sensing may be considered as part of this network architecture without additional architecture impacts.
 No inter-gNB coordination will be studied.

+This clause identifies and describes the logical architecture to support the sensing in the overall 5G system architecture.

+Figure 7.1 depicts a logical architecture for ISAC, where the Nx interface is between the gNB and the SF.